Skip to content

 class CustomPermission(BasePermission):

-async def authorization(cls, request: Request) -> bool:
+async def __call__(self, request: Request) -> bool:

 return True